⚖️ Airport Comparison Tool

 🏢 Terminal Information

 Two terminals: Terminal 1 (older, 26 gates) and modern Terminal 2 (opened 2019, 12 gates).
 Connected by airside walkway (8 min) or free shuttle bus (8-10 min, operates 5 AM-11 PM).
 Hub of the Americas - Copa Airlines headquarters.
 Terminal 2: modern, spacious, clean but very long distances between gates, limited moving walkways.
 Terminal 1: older infrastructure, some maintenance issues.
 Multiple Copa Club lounges: large 21,500 sq ft facility in T2 center (2nd floor), smaller in T1.
 Other lounges: Tocumen Royal Saloon (T1 landside), The Lounge (both terminals).
-19.25 million passengers (2024 record).
-Free WiFi 2-hour limit.
-Food courts near Gates 30-40 and 200-210, close by 10 PM.
+Tocumen handled a record 19.25 million passengers in 2024, so even a modern transfer can feel busy at banked departure waves.
+Free WiFi is limited to two hours, food courts cluster near Gates 30-40 and 200-210, and many concessions wind down around 10 PM, making it smart to eat before a late connection settles into a quieter gate area.

 🔄 Connection Tips